-COM 337 Media Campaigns 3 credit hours
+COM 337 Media Campaigns

 COM 337 Media Campaigns Three credit hours This course provides practical experience in public relations work, including writing for a professional newsletter, promotional campaigns, and other public relations work as available in any semester.
 May be repeated once for credit if available space permits.